 “Chalk was the quickest approach to get a rainbow crosswalk given the short timelines for Pride 2017,” Gonzalez told Out In SA.
 “A permanent installation of the rainbow crosswalks is being looked into and supported by District 1 City Councilman Roberto Treviño.”

 On June 23, Treviño announced a proposal to have permanent rainbow crosswalks painted at Main and Evergreen.
-Treviño’s proposal has the support of fellow Council members Manny Pelaez, William Cruz Shaw, Rey Saldaña and Alicia Sandoval.
+Treviño’s proposal has the support of fellow Council members Manny Pelaez, William Cruz Shaw, Rey Saldaña and Ana Sandoval.

 In his council consideration request, Treviño writes, “The Main Avenue Strip has been the center of the LGBT community in San Antonio for decades.
 It is the home to many LGBT owned businesses and the site of the annual Pride Parade.
 The addition of this crosswalk will affirm San Antonio is a place of acceptance and equality.”